-- 4. Date application approved:
+- 4. Date application approved: 07/20/2018

-- 5. Number of units affected: TBD
+- 5. Number of units affected: 216 dwelling (including nonresidential); 18 non-dwelling

 - 6. Coverage of action (select one):

-7. Timeline for activity: Application 2017.
+7. Timeline for activity: Approved in July 2018.

 a.
-Actual or projected start date of activity: 2018. b.
-Projected end date of activity: TBD

-The existing Amory public housing development will undergo a RAD conversion to facilitate rehab work.
-A Section 18 disposition of public housing units may be pursued in conjunction with the RAD conversion.
-At the same time, a Section 18 disposition of unused (vacant) portions of the site will be submitted in order to permit construction of new housing adjacent to the existing building.
+Actual date of disposition: 12/28/2018. b.
+Projected end date of activity: 2024 A Section 18 disposition was approved by HUD in July 2018 based in part on the high projected rehab costs, which cannot be met through a RAD conversion.
+BHA requested and received Tenant Protection Vouchers that BHA project-based at the property in order to support the needed renovations.
+In its July 2018 approval, HUD approved a Section 18 disposition of unused (vacant) portions of the site in order to permit construction of new housing adjacent to the existing building.

 - 1a.
 Development Name: Clippership Units at Heritage Development - 1b.
-Development (project) number: MA00200252 - 2.
+Development (project) number: MA002000252 - 2.
 Activity type: Demolition: X